isaaccarrington/roblox-obby/README.md

 - Go to the Workspace, find `Baseplate` and delete it
 - Create a `Script` under `ServerScriptService` and rename it `Leaderboard`
 - Paste in the code from `Leaderboard.lua`
-- Run the game and jump off hte edge a few times.
+- Run the game and jump off the edge a few times.
 You will respawn on top of `SpawnLocation`

 ## Set up the checkpoints